0x8008/mr9a/readme.md

 **All the BIOS files supplied in this repo are only known to work with my motherboard.
 They might (and most likely will) work on your board, albeit proceed with caution.
 Anything you do is out of your own free will and was your decision - do not come to me crying if you fuck something up.
 I will not take any responsibility for your wrongdoing.**

 The default BIOS is janky, to say the least - it does not provide support for some things that the motherboard handles on non-stock BIOS, such as sleep states or memory timings.
 It is hence recommended to flash a BIOS from a similar motherboard, in this case the Huananzhi X99-8M-F, as it works flawlessly on the MR9A.
-Attached to this repo are four BIOSes - a stock dump from the board, a Turbo Boost Unlocked + undervolted (-50mV) version sourced from Miyconst's [Mi899](https://github.com/miyconst/Mi899), a modified version with Resizable BAR capability added using Curi0's [ReBarUEFI](https://github.com/xCuri0/ReBarUEFI) (on top of TBU and undervolting), and, for shits and giggles, a version containing all the above alongside a modified boot splash logo (as I could not stand the "Huananzhi" logo, OCD moment).
+Attached to this repo are four BIOSes:
+- a stock dump from the board,
+- a Turbo Boost Unlocked + undervolted (-50mV) version sourced from Miyconst's [Mi899](https://github.com/miyconst/Mi899),
+- a modified version with Resizable BAR capability added using Curi0's [ReBarUEFI](https://github.com/xCuri0/ReBarUEFI) (on top of TBU and undervolting),
+- and, for shits and giggles, a version containing all the above alongside a modified boot splash logo (as I could not stand the "Huananzhi" logo, OCD moment).
 The BIOSes are labeled with a prefix.
 I recommend using FPT from inside Mi899 to flash the files.

 Remember to:
 - restore default settings after flashing ANY of these BIOSes!
 Ignoring this step may result in issues.